NickToony/getaway/README.md

 ![](https://github.com/NickToony/getaway/blob/master/screenshots/screenshot1.png)

 # Getaway
 This is a quick LibGDX game where you must escape police and dodge civilians in your getaway vehicle.
-It's primarily targetted at mobile devices.
+It's primarily targeted at mobile devices.

+One of the many random games I've built using Kenney's graphics set, and is unlikely to be finished.

 ## Credits